About Tony Schwartz

 Schwartz created the media campaigns of over 200 candidates, including the winning 1976 presidential campaign of Jimmy Carter, the 1964 Johnson presidential election, the campaigns of Abe Ribicoff (Connecticut) and Daniel Moynihan (New York), and selected campaigns of Bill Clinton (Arkansas), Tom Foley (Washington state), Mike Gravel (Alaska), Bob Hattfield (West Virginia), Edward Kennedy (Massachusetts) Tom Lantos (California), Warren Rudman (New Hampshire) and Andrew Young (Georgia), to name but a few.

-The entire body of Tony Schwartz’s material is now housed in the archives of the Library of Congress.
+The entire body of Tony Schwartz’s material is now housed in the Tony Schwartz Collection at the Library of Congress.
 States Gerald Gibson, Curator and echoed by Daniel Boorstin, former Librarian of Congress, “Your collection… is truly phenomenal.
 Its scope, from political spots through documentation of speech development, commercials and interviews, to folk material, makes it one of the truly unique collections… of mid-20th century thought and work yet put together.
 When one realizes that… your collection documents the work of one individual, its importance and usefulness to future research is almost unimaginable.
 It will enhance the Library’s collection far beyond anything that I am honestly capable of perceiving!”

 The photographer Edward Steichen has called Tony Schwartz the man “who moved sound recording into the realm of the arts.”
 And the artist Ben Shahn told a friend, “Tell Tony, he’s my kind of artist, hard boiled and beautiful!”